RNGKing/HudsonAlphaTechChallenge2019/data/scripts/README.md

 The `parse.sh` script accepts a numeric value indicating the number of overlapping basepairs required to inidicate a match.
 The value may be negative, meaning that the requested number of matches are found within a proximate range.
 A directory can also be scecified.
 The specified directory will be scanned for `*.in.bed` files.
 These files are the output of the `prep4parse.sh` script above.
 A `results.out` file is generated into the specified directory.

-## Stress testing
+## Performance testing

-To test the scalability. we started with 25 copies of an [HG39 BED file](https://useast.ensembl.org/info/data/ftp/index.html) with 432604 lines of data in each file.
+To test the scalability. we started with 25 copies of an [HG38 BED file](https://useast.ensembl.org/info/data/ftp/index.html) with 432604 lines of data in each file.
 Testing was performed on a Linux laptop with 8 2.7GHz cores Linux and 64GB of RAM and SSD.

 Processing the data took less than 1 minute.